 Toilets (also known as water closets) include tank-type toilets that are either gravity or pressure assist and either single- or dual-flush.

 California, Colorado, the District of Columbia, Georgia, Massachusetts, Nevada, New York, Texas, Rhode Island, Washington, and New York City have adopted toilet efficiency standards that require products to use no more than 1.28 gpf.
-The 2012 ASAP/ACEEE report, The Efficiency Boom, analyzed potential toilet standards based on this 1.28 gpf level, estimating savings of 92 billion gallons of water and $4.3 billion dollars in net present value through 2035.
-Products meeting the 1.28 gpf level currently meet the qualifications for the EPA WaterSense program (similar to ENERGY STAR but focused on helping consumers identify water-efficient products).
+Products meeting the 1.28 gpf level currently meet the qualifications for the EPA WaterSense program (which is similar to ENERGY STAR but focused on helping consumers identify water-efficient products).

-According to EPA, toilets are one of the primary users of water in the home, accounting for 30% of an average home's indoor water usage, according to a 2016 Water Research Foundation study.
+Toilets are one of the primary users of water in the home, accounting for 26% of an average home's indoor water usage, according to a 2016 Water Research Foundation study.
 In the U.S., there are an average of 1.9 toilets per home.
 ASAP estimates that 73% of all residential toilet models currently being offered for sale and 48% of all commercial toilet models currently being offered for sale meet the 1.28 gpf standard.